Derek Chauvin: Misconduct episodes

 On September 4, 2017, Chauvin was among officers responding to a complaint by the mother of two young children.
-Videos from the scene were said to show Chauvin hitting a 14-year-old Black boy in the head with a flashlight so hard he required stitches, then holding him down with his knee for nearly 17 minutes, ignoring the boy's complaints that he could not breathe.
-Trying to avoid prejudice in the Floyd trial, the judge prohibited the prosecutors from raising the matter.
+Videos from the scene were said to show Chauvin hitting a 14-year-old Black boy in the head with a flashlight so hard he required stitches, and then holding him down with his knee for nearly 17 minutes, ignoring the boy's complaints that he could not breathe.
+In order to avoid prejudice, the judge in the Floyd trial prohibited the prosecutors from raising this episode.

 According to the former owner of El Nuevo Rodeo, a Latin nightclub where Chauvin had worked off duty as security, George Floyd was also working there as security, but it was not certain that they knew each other.
-The owner has been critical of Chauvin since his arrest, describing Chauvin's tactics as "overkill" and saying "Chauvin was unnecessarily aggressive on nights when the club had a Black clientele, quelling fights by dousing the crowd with pepper spray and calling in several police squad cars as backup".
+The owner has been critical of Chauvin since his arrest, describing Chauvin's methods as "overkill" and saying "Chauvin was unnecessarily aggressive on nights when the club had a Black clientele, quelling fights by dousing the crowd with pepper spray and calling in several police squad cars as backup".

-In 2023, the City of Minneapolis agreed to pay almost $9 million to settle lawsuits brought against Chauvin by Zoya Code and John Pope Jr., Black residents who both claimed that Chauvin "pressed his knee into their necks" in 2017, the same tactic that killed Floyd in 2020.
+In 2023, the City of Minneapolis agreed to pay almost $9 million to settle lawsuits brought against Chauvin by Zoya Code and John Pope Jr., Black residents who both claimed that in 2017, Chauvin had "pressed his knee into their necks" in 2017, the same tactic that killed Floyd in 2020.
 According to a Minneapolis City Council announcement, Code and Pope were expected to receive $1.4 and $7.5 million, respectively.

-In May 2024, a former City of Minneapolis employee filed a lawsuit against the city, accusing Chauvin and another MPD officer of throwing her to the ground during a January 2020 drunk driving arrest and restraining her with a knee.
+In May 2024, a former City of Minneapolis employee filed a lawsuit against the city, accusing Chauvin and another MPD officer of throwing her to the ground during a January 2020 drunk-driving arrest and restraining her with a knee.
 In January 2025, the lawsuit concluded with the city paying a $600,000 settlement fee.